ndwarshuis/org-ml/README.md

 #### om-elem-build-plain-list `(&key post-blank &rest elems)`

-Build a plain-list greater element with `elems` as contents.
+Build a plain-list element with `elems` as contents.

+The following properties are settable:

+- `post-blank`: a non-negative integer

 ```el
 (->> (om-elem-build-paragraph "item contents")